Updated: Feb 20

 In the picture below, you can see that the contraction of the diaphragm causes it to flatten and descend, which increases the volume of the chest cavity.
 This allows air to come into our lungs.
 Relaxation of the diaphragm makes it go back to its dome shape, which decreases the volume of the chest cavity thereby allowing us to breathe out: this is only a basic function of the diaphragm.
 For the purpose of physical training, it is important to remember that inhalation requires the contraction of the diaphragm, which causes it to descend, whereas exhalation requires relaxation or even stretching of the diaphragm.

 Other researchers from the Postural Restoration Institute have found that positioning and contractility of the diaphragm affect the tone of other postural muscles in the body through their fascial connection.
-A very common example of this is the hypertonicity of diaphragm that leads to overactivation of hip flexors, which in turn can anteriorly tilt our pelvis.
-This means that optimal control of the balance between the stability and respiratory function is very important for our postural health.
-For this reason, it is important to know how we can optimize the coordination between the diaphragm and other important muscles that provide stability of our spine, thorax, and pelvis.
-I am going to refer to the spine, thorax, and pelvis as our core from now on just for convenience.
+A very common example of this is the hypertonicity of the diaphragm that leads to overactivation of hip flexors, which in turn can anteriorly tilt our pelvis.
+This means that optimal control of the balance between stability and respiratory function is very important for our postural health.
+For this reason, it is important to know how we can optimize the coordination between the diaphragm and other important muscles that provide stability to our spine, thorax, and pelvis.
+I am going to refer to the spine, thorax, and pelvis as our core from now on just for simplicity.

 To understand how the diaphragm is coordinated with other stability muscles in our core, we need to first understand how the core stability is achieved.
 The most widely accepted and evidence-based mechanism for core stability is through distributed activation of the whole abdominal walls that create intra-abdominal pressure.
 Let me expand a bit more on what that means.
 Intra-abdominal pressure is defined as the steady-state pressure that is concealed within our abdominal cavity that is formed by the interaction between our organs and abdominal walls.
 Well, how do our organs and abdominal walls interact to create the pressure inside our abdomen?
-I am going to borrow the diagram made by Dr. Morris Gasparin to explain this.
+I am going to borrow the diagram below made by Dr. Morris Gasparin to explain this.
 I mentioned briefly in the anatomy section that the contraction of the diaphragm flattens and descends the diaphragm.
 This action of the diaphragm pushes the internal organs in the abdominal cavity downward.
 The linings of our organs are full of water.
-So as you can see on the righthand side, this water creates hydrostatic forces that push against the diaphragm, pelvic floor, and abdominal walls.
+So as you can see on the righthand side of the diagram, this water creates hydrostatic forces that push against the diaphragm, pelvic floor, and abdominal walls.
 What is not shown in this picture is the arrow pointing upward to the diaphragm and downward to the pelvic floor.
 Now, this outwardly directed hydrostatic force itself is sometimes referred to as intra-abdominal pressure.
 However, when it comes to core stability, this is not the end of the story.
-What is more important is the proactive and reactive control of the abdominal wall, pelvic floor, and connective tissues that counter this intra-abdominal pressure.
+What is more important is the proactive and reactive control of the abdominal wall, pelvic floor, and connective tissues that counter this intra-abdominal pressure (black arrows).
 As you can see in the picture on the lefthand side, our abdominal cavity is often compared to an engine cylinder with the diaphragm representing a piston.
-This is a great analogy if we want to explain how the outwardly directed pressure is generated.
+This is a great analogy if we want to explain how outwardly directed pressure is generated.
 However, unlike the cylinder, our abdominal wall and pelvic floor are not rigid structures.
 And that is actually a good thing because we can increase the volume within the abdominal cavity to mitigate the excessive pressure built in our body.